-To do so would mean that we'd need to have an excellent grasp on what the penetrabilities really mean for γ (we know what they are for neutrons and charged particle channels).
-We'll still need $\Gamma{\lambda c}$ for fission and competitive channels since there is no notion of penetrability in those cases.
-We'd also need to know the relativistic version of the penetrabilities.
+To do so would require us to denote the penetrabilities for all channels.
+For neutron, gamma and charged particle channels, the penetrabilities are known.
+For fission and competitive channels, the notion of a penetrability is nonsense.
 One could tabulate effective penetrabilities in the <channel> such that $\Gamma{\lambda c}$ comes out right.